secureworks/aristotle/docs/post_filter_mod.rst

 Supported ``actions`` are:

 -  ``disable`` - disable the rule.
 This is a standalone string in the list.
+-  ``enable`` - enable the rule.
+This is a standalone string in the list.
+Note that for "disabled" rules to make it to PFMod for consideration, they must first match in the initial filter string matching phase.
 -  ``add_metadata`` - key-value pair where the value is the metadata key-value pair to add (e.g. ``protocols http``).
    Note that if there is already metadata using the given key, it is not over written (unless the values are the same too in which case nothing is added since it already exists).